YordanGeorgiev/qto/doc/md/issue-tracker-user-stories.md

 In order to save time while arranging all the different issue items I want the System to automatically sequence each item in list view by a defaut incremental sequence unless I have specified my own sequence.

-#### 7.5.2.
-Issues re-ordering by desired or defaut attribute in list view
+#### 7.5.2. items re-ordering by desired or defaut attribute in list view

 As a UI user
-In order to prioritize and re-arrange to a logical sequence my issues I wanto to be able to drag and drop issues up and down , which would correspondingly increase or decrease their attribute to which they are currently sorted or ordered by.
+In order to prioritize and re-arrange to a logical sequence my items I wanto to be able to drag and drop items up and down , which would correspondingly increase or decrease their attribute to which they are currently sorted or ordered by.

-#### 7.5.3. issues list default row height
+#### 7.5.3. items list default row height

 As a UI user